 Abstract Classes

 CS/ACL10 Do not define public or protected-internal constructors in abstract classes.
+Instances of abstract classes may not be created directly.
+You need to derive your own implementation.
+So the constructor of abstract classes is an implementation detail and should not be part of the public or protected-internal contract.

 CS/ACL20 Do define a protected or an internal constructor on abstract classes.
+The constructor of abstract classes is called from derived class constructors and does some initialization work of the abstract class members.

 A protected constructor is more common and simply allows the base class to do its own initialization when subtypes are created.